JooNiv/Personal-website/README.md

 Before proceeding also set the ADMIN_USERNAME and ADMIN_PASSWORD_HASH enviroment varibales for the backend.

-Then navigate to the backend directory and run
+Then navigate to the root directory and run

 ```
-uvicorn main:app --reload
+uvicorn backend.main:app --reload
 ```

 This starts the FastApi server which handles the backend and serves the built frontend from the backend/static directory.
 The server is available at http://localhost:8000

-If for development purposes you wish to run the frontend on a separate server navogate to the frontend directory and run
+If for development purposes you wish to run the frontend on a separate server navigate to the frontend directory and run
 ```
 npm run dev
 ```